Cold Mix Pavement

 CMB Pavements are normally open graded mixes utilizing large percentages of coarse aggregate and low percentages of fine aggregate.
 This open grading allows the pavement to be very porous.
 CMB Pavements have been used for decades in lieu of standard HMA products.
 Recent environmental initiatives have caused porous pavements to be specified by designers to meet storm water control regulations and reduce the use of more expensive traditional storm water collection and control methods.
 Porous pavements allow water to percolate down through the pavement and be absorbed into the ground below.

+CMB pavements can be used as a base course under a hot mix asphalt overlay or as a surface layer when treated with a seal coat.
 CMB Pavements are more flexible than traditional hot mix pavements and are suitable for highways with moderate traffic volumes.
 Municipalities use them widely for roads where the base may be substandard and where traditional HMA pavements would be susceptible to fatigue cracking.
-Municipal roadways are ideal for the use of CMB Pavements.
+Municipal roadways, or any road that is no longer a candidate for preventative maintenance, are ideal for the use of CMB Pavements.

 Cold patch has been traditionally viewed as a low-tech material used to temporarily patch potholes to “get you through” until the hot mix plants open in the spring.
 Recent technical advances have allowed us to reformulate these mixtures using environmentally friendly additives that result in cold patch materials that are much more durable and reliable than previous generations of these products.